antimof/UxPlay/README.txt

 # Changelog

-1.72 2025-05-03.
-Improved HLS Live Streaming (YouTube) support.
-Add support for password (HTTP Digest Authentication, -pw option) as alternative to on-screen one-time pin codes.
-Add requested options -md to export audio-mode metadata text to a file for display, and -vol for setting initial audio-streaming volume on client.

-1.72 2024-04-22 Add requested options -md \<filename\> to output audio metadata text to a file for possible display (complements -ca option), and -vol `<v>`{=html} option to set initial audio-streaming volume.
+1.72 2025-05-07.
+Improved HLS Live Streaming (YouTube) support, including "scrub".
+Add requested options -md \<filename\> to output audio metadata text to a file for possible display (complements -ca option), and -vol `<v>`{=html} option to set initial audio-streaming volume.
 Add support password user access control with HTTP digest Authentication (-pw \[pwd\]).
 If no pwd is set, a random pin is displayed for entry at each new connection.

 1.71 2024-12-13 Add support for HTTP Live Streaming (HLS), initially only for YouTube movies.
 Fix issue with NTP timeout on Windows.